FindArticles FindArticles

 What the researchers found

-In a report titled “Hidden Links: Analyzing Secret Families of VPN Apps,” investigators from the University of Toronto’s Citizen Lab and Arizona State University examined the 100 most-downloaded mobile VPNs and dug into those not based in the U.S. They cross-referenced app code, shared libraries, developer certificates, server infrastructure, business filings, and web domains to map relationships that aren’t visible on a Google Play listing.
+In a report called “Hidden Links: Exploring the Growth of the Secret App-Developing Ecosystem,” a group of investigators from the University of Toronto’s Citizen Lab and Arizona State University analyzed the 100 most-downloaded mobile VPNs and then looked into those from outside the U.S.

-Hard-coded keys and weak ciphers
+Hard-coded keys, and weak ciphers

-Opaque ownership and China links
+Opaque ownership and China ties

 Popular Android VPNs leaking data, hiding China links